kehantan/labbook/docs/protein/expression.rst

 #.
 Transfer culture from flask into multiple 50 mL centrifuge tube.
 #.
 Centrifuge, 4000 rpm, 4 C, 10 mins.

-    * 4 C is preferrable, if not, room temp is fine.
+    * Pre-cool the centrifuge to 4 C is preferrable, if not, room temp is fine.

 #.
 Remove supernatant.
 #.
 Resuspend pellet in 2 mL PBS.